 Key areas of the Committee’s work

-The labor market must become more flexible, allowing different forms of work to keep pace with technological developments and new types of occupations.
-For business processes to be successful, companies will need to work with a wide range of professionals, and flexibility, efficiency, competence, and the use of new models and approaches are important.
-We believe that collaboration between companies and individuals will increasingly be project oriented.
-Companies that are more flexible in recruitment and that pay more attention to employee satisfaction and well-being at work have repeatedly proven to be more successful.
+The labor market must become more flexible and enable various forms of work that follow technological development and new types of professions.
+Ensuring successful business processes will require collaboration between businesses and a wide range of experts, creating jobs that are characterized by flexibility, efficiency, and competitiveness, and using new models and approaches in line with the digital transformation.
+Businesses that are more flexible in hiring and devote more attention to employee satisfaction and workplace well-being have repeatedly proven to be more successful.

-Slovenia needs to create an environment that allows talented people to develop their skills and build on them.
-Talent needs an environment that recognizes, values, and rewards its contribution but is also able to provide new opportunities that lead to its growth and further development.
-This is the only way to keep and create high value-added jobs in Slovenia.
+Slovenia must create an environment that will allow talented individuals to develop and enhance their abilities and skills.
+Talent requires an environment that is aware of its contribution, appreciates and rewards it, and simultaneously provides new opportunities that lead to its growth and further development.
+Only in this way will high added-value jobs remain and continue to be created in Slovenia.

 We emphasize the need to invest in people at all levels of companies and organizations, because success will not happen without developing the competencies and skills of the future, which will be indispensable in the labor market in the years and decades to come.
 Companies need to adapt work processes to make people’s jobs easier and to encourage the development of relevant, specific competencies dictated by the future of work.
 Because it is people who bring new ideas, inspire others, and lead organizations to success, it is necessary to invest in them and develop their competencies.